Slide Plate Applications

 January 26, 2011

 Slide plates are designed to provide a low coefficient of friction between stationary structures and Slide Platesmoving pipe supports.
 The plates provide a surface friction that has been carefully designed to provide for movements of the piping systems, due to factors such as thermal expansion.
-In this way, the slide plates allow the system to move easier, keeping it in proper working order.
+In this way, the slide plates allow the system to move with less force, keeping it in proper working order.

 Assembly Basics